-My colleague Jamie Robins and I are working on a book that provides a cohesive presentation of concepts of, and methods for, causal inference.
+Jamie Robins and I have written a book that provides a cohesive presentation of concepts of, and methods for, causal inference.
 Much of this material is currently scattered across journals in several disciplines or confined to technical articles.
 We expect that the book will be of interest to anyone interested in causal inference, e.g., epidemiologists, statisticians, psychologists, economists, sociologists, political scientists, computer scientists… The book is divided in 3 parts of increasing difficulty: causal inference without models, causal inference with models, and causal inference from complex longitudinal data.

-- Codebook for NHEFS data
+- NHEFS data

 Warning: At this stage, we may still revise and correct errors without documenting the changes.
 Please make sure you use the most updated version of the book posted here.